Jeremy Martin

 • Winning a two-week trial preserving the balance of power in Canada’s Parliament by defeating allegations of corrupt practices under the Canada Elections Act, S.C.
 2000, c.
 9

-Jeremy has frequently been cited by academics and consulted by researchers and other counsel for his expertise in class action law and litigation strategy.
+Jeremy has frequently been cited for his expertise in class action law and litigation strategy.
 In advance of the Ontario government’s amendments to the Class Proceedings Act in 2020, Jeremy acted as Chair of an ad hoc working group of Bay Street class action defence specialists providing submissions to the government.
 His comments were solicited by the Law Commission of Ontario in finalizing its report on class action reform, and he was invited to testify before the Legislature on the amendments as an expert witness.
 His writing on class actions has been adopted into law by several courts, including the Supreme Court of Canada in the groundbreaking Babstock case, which eliminated a developing cause of action against class action defendants.
 For these and other contributions, the Ontario Bar Association awarded him the 2021 Heather McArthur Memorial Young Lawyers’ Award for exceptional achievements in the development of the law for the benefit of the profession and citizens of Ontario.

-• Best Lawyers in Canada (Class Action Litigation)
+• Best Lawyers in Canada (Class Action Litigation | Product Liability Law)

 • Ontario Bar Association, Heather McArthur Memorial Award for exceptional achievements in the development of the law